Model Validation: are you sure your internal risk parameter estimates are adequate, robust and reliable?

 Control your model risk with the right tool to develop and validate models, bridge the talent gap and reduce implementation risks

-How confident are you that your IRB models show you what you need to see and that your regulator will agree?
-Would you like a second opinion?
+How confident are you that your risk models show what you need to see?
+Would your regulator agree?

 Written by Guillermo Monje, Consultant